Dongfeng (missile): Dongfeng 3 (CSS-2)

 The DF-3 (CSS-2) was the first Chinese ballistic missile to make use of storable propellants, allowing it to be kept stored fully fueled for long periods of time and launched at short notice.
-The common ICBM design was greatly influenced by the Soviet R-14 Chusovaya missile and the first stage engine itself was a direct copy of the С.2.1100/С.2.1150 La-350 booster engine developed by Aleksei Isaev at OKB-2 (NII-88).
+The common IRBM design was greatly influenced by the Soviet R-14 Chusovaya missile.
+The first stage engine was a direct copy of the С.2.1100/С.2.1150 La-350 booster engine developed by Aleksei Isaev at OKB-2 (NII-88).
 Design leadership has been attributed to both Tu Shou'e and Sun Jiadong.

 The missile was produced at Factory 211 (Capital Astronautics Co., [首都航天机械公司], also known as Capital Machine Shop, [首都机械厂]).
-The 2,500 km DF-3 was originally designed with a 2,000 kg payload to carry an atomic (later thermonuclear) warhead.
+The 2,500 km DF-3 was originally designed with a 2,000 kg payload to carry an atomic, later thermonuclear warhead.
 A further improved DF-3A with 3,000 km range (~4,000 km with reduced payload) was developed in 1981, and exported to Saudi Arabia with a conventional high-explosive warhead.

-The DF-3's range of 2,810 km means it is just short of being able to target Guam, although the 2012 DOD report on China's military power states that they have a range of 3,300 km, which would be enough to target Guam.
+The DF-3's range of 2,810 km means it is just short of being able to target Guam.
+The 2012 DOD report on China's military power states that they have a range of 3,300 km, which would be enough to target Guam.
 The 2013 Pentagon report on China's military power confirms the DF-3's 3,300 km range, and its maps show Guam being within the DF-3's range.
 All DF-3/DF-3A's were retired by the mid-2010s and replaced by the DF-21.